AdaCore/gnatstudio/docs/users_guide/vcs.rst

 Most of the times, this history is fairly linear, with each commit having one parent commit, and followed by another commit.

-But with some VCS like git, people might chose to use a lot more branches.
+But with some VCS like git, people might choose to use a lot more branches.
 They create a new branch to work on a specific feature, then merge it into the master branch when the feature is completed.
 It can become harder to follow the history in such a case.